-- FALSE: Background music mixed into a TV news report in the editing process has no effect on the reliability and fairness of the report.
-But ... - If you get all your news from TV, you're likely to miss stories that lack strong visuals, complex stories: i.e. Supreme Court, Policy issues, certain kinds of international story, like the Boko Haram kidnappings.
+- False: Background music mixed into a TV news report in the editing process has no effect on the reliability and fairness of the report. - What kinds of news are you likely not to know about if you only consume TV news and not radio, online text or print news?
+Stories that lack strong visuals, complex stories: i.e. Supreme Court, Policy issues, certain kinds of international